TangChao729/JobAnalyzerLLM/README.md

   > * Using OpenAI API along with fetched job postings to analyze the job postings.
   > * Or train a custom LLM model with the job postings.
 Currently exploring the feasibility with LLaMa 3.

+## DISCLAIMER:

+The initial version of this project is rely on a job listing dataset that is provided by kaggle.com(https://www.kaggle.com/datasets/arshkon/linkedin-job-postings).
+The dataset is a collection of job listings from LinkedIn.
+The dataset is not complete and is not up-to-date.
+The dataset is used for the purpose of testing the project.
+The dataset is not used for commercial purpose.